opensafely/documentation/docs/getting-started/tutorial/publish-the-changes-to-github/index.md

 So far,
-the changes you have made only exist in the codespace which you are working in.
+the changes you have made only exist in the codespace in which you are working.

 In this section, you will first add the study changes that you've made to a new *commit* in your repository — a commit represents a stored